An Attention-Enhanced {\Phi}-OTDR Event Recognition Framework for Edge-Based Distributed Acoustic Sensing: Introduction

-In this paper, we propose a novel framework for $\Phi$-OTDR event recognition, termed STFT-AECNN, which synergistically combines a structured spectrogram representation with an Attention-Enhanced CNN optimized for IoT-constrained scenarios.
+In this paper, we propose a lightweight neural network for $\Phi$-OTDR event recognition, termed STFT-AECNN, which synergistically combines a structured spectrogram representation with an Attention-Enhanced CNN optimized for IoT-constrained scenarios.
 Specifically, we first transform raw multi-channel $\Phi$-OTDR time-series signals into high-resolution stacked spectrograms using the Short-Time Fourier Transform (STFT).
 These structured inputs preserve spatial, temporal, and frequency information simultaneously, making them well-suited for efficient 2D CNN processing.
 We then design a Spatial Efficient Attention Module (SEAM) to adaptively emphasize the most informative channels, and employ a joint Cross-Entropy and Triplet loss to enhance the discriminability of the learned feature space.
-This holistic design aims to achieve high accuracy and robustness while maintaining computational efficiency, making it suitable for IoT-enabled distributed sensing systems.
-In summary, the main contributions of this paper are highlighted below. \begin{itemize} \item We propose a novel multi-channel spectrogram representation for $\Phi$-OTDR signals based on STFT, which preserves temporal dynamics, linear frequency structures, and spatial parallelism, providing structured inputs for efficient feature learning by 2D-CNNs. \item We design STFT-AECNN, an attention-enhanced CNN architecture that integrates a Spatial Efficient Attention Module (SEAM) to adaptively focus on heterogeneous sensing channels, and employ a joint Cross-Entropy and Triplet loss to improve the discriminability of the learned feature space. \item We validate the proposed framework on the public BJTU $\Phi$-OTDR dataset \cite{cao2023open}, demonstrating state-of-the-art performance with a peak accuracy of 99.94\%.
-More importantly, the proposed method achieves this performance with high computational efficiency, highlighting its suitability for real-time and large-scale IoT-enabled DAS deployments. \end{itemize}
+This holistic design enables the framework to achieve high accuracy and robustness while maintaining computational efficiency, making it suitable for edge-based distributed sensing systems.
+In summary, the main contributions of this paper are highlighted below. \begin{itemize} \item We propose a multi-channel spectrogram representation for $\Phi$-OTDR signals based on STFT, which preserves temporal dynamics, linear frequency structures, and spatial parallelism, providing structured inputs for efficient feature learning by 2D-CNNs. \item We design STFT-AECNN, an attention-enhanced CNN architecture that integrates a Spatial Efficient Attention Module (SEAM) to adaptively focus on heterogeneous sensing channels, and employ a joint Cross-Entropy and Triplet loss to improve the discriminability of the learned feature space. \item We validate the proposed framework on the public BJTU $\Phi$-OTDR dataset \cite{cao2023open}, demonstrating state-of-the-art performance with a peak accuracy of 99.94\%.
+More importantly, the proposed method achieves this performance with high computational efficiency, highlighting its suitability for real-time and edge-based DAS deployments. \end{itemize}

 The remainder of this paper is structured as follows.
 Section~\ref{related_works} reviews existing studies on $\Phi$-OTDR event classification.
 Section~\ref{methodology} describes the proposed data representation strategy and the STFT-AECNN architecture in detail.
 In Section~\ref{result}, we present extensive experiments to evaluate the effectiveness of the framework, including ablation studies on its key components, the SEAM attention module and the joint loss function.
 Furthermore, a comprehensive comparison with several state-of-the-art approaches is provided to highlight the superiority of the proposed method.